Strategy and Focus Research Strategy

 Advice and support

-The University of Bern has a coordination office that supports early-career researchers in planning their academic career.
-In particular, the coordination office provides advice on assessing funding opportunities at postdoctoral level.
+The University of Bern has an office that supports early-career researchers in planning their academic career.
+In particular, the office provides advice on assessing funding opportunities at postdoctoral level.
 It also launches and coordinates cross-faculty initiatives and projects to promote early-career researchers.

 Mentoring, Coaching and Training